 - Fly with a current pilot as passenger when out of 90 day passenger currency (This is permitted for NPPL holders but not LAPL).

 One of the main reasons that some PPL pilots choose the NPPL was because they could not meet the stricter medical requirements of the PPL.
 Another factor is the higher cost of a full PPL medical, which must be done by a registered Aircraft Medical Examiner (AME).

 In 2016, the UK CAA replaced NPPL medical declarations that required a visit to a medical practitioner with a new self-declaration scheme which would apply to both NPPL.
-No need to visit your GP or AME unless you suffer from one of the listed conditions.
+Existing pilots have no need to visit your GP or AME unless you suffer from one of the listed conditions.
 This is a considerable relaxation, and based on historic data that virtually no accidents have been caused by medical problems.
 The reality is that pilots are responsible enough to ground themselves if they know they are unfit to fly.
-Thousands of LAA pilots have signed up to this scheme.
+Thousands of UK pilots have signed up to this scheme.

 The LAPL requires a LAPL medical certificate, which can in theory be issued by your local GP.
 In most cases, pilots visit an AME but find it a bit quicker, simpler and lower cost than for a full Class 2 PPL medical.
 Medical checks are less frequent than for full Class 2 PPLs, for example no regular ECG tests (the ones where they wire you up with lots of electrical probes).
 CAA guidance can be found here.